virtser/summernote-rtl-plugin/README.md

 # summernote-rtl-plugin
 Summernote RTL plugin/extension to be used with Super simple WYSIWYG editor - http://summernote.org

+This extensions allows to add two new buttons to Summernote editor toolbar.
+Those buttons let user change text direction to either LTR (left to right) or RTL (right to left).

-Note: Developed and tested with Summernote v0.7.3
+Note: developed and tested with Summernote v0.7.3

 ## How to use it